 Visiting the museums in old Dubai is the best way to understand what Dubai was before the oil boom.

-2. Dubai Museum: Check out the Dubai Museum which is located in Dubai’s oldest building, the old Al Fahidi Fort.
-Here too, you’ll get the chance to study Dubai’s rich history through carefully preserved antiquities.
+Check out the Dubai Museum which is located in Dubai’s oldest building, the old Al Fahidi Fort.
+Here too, you’ll get the chance to study Dubai’s rich history and get some insight into Emirati culture through carefully preserved antiquities and exhibits.
 You’ll find old war artifacts, maps, photographs, clothes from previous centuries and much more here.

 5. Enjoy Strolling Along The Charismatic Bastakiya Quarter

-Along the bank of the Dubai Creek lies the charismatic and historic Bastakiya Quarter; it’s part of Bur Dubai, filled with quaint alleyways, shops and homes built long ago.
+Along the bank of the Dubai Creek lies the charismatic and historic Bastakiya Quarter.
+It’s part of Bur Dubai, filled with quaint alleyways, shops and homes built long ago.
 It is a carefully-preserved historical neighborhood, a place where once rich merchants lived.
-Check out the beautifully-preserved traditional Arabian homes with their wind catchers (barjeels as they’re called in Arabic).
+Check out the beautifully-preserved ochre-colored buildings and traditional Arabian homes with their wind catchers (barjeels as they’re called in Arabic).
 Be sure to visit some of the old cafes in this quarter to taste some homemade shawarma rolls and the hot, thick and sweet Arabian coffee.
+The Arabian Tea House and Dubai Coffee Museum are some of the most popular places here.
 There are art galleries and several other aspects of interest in the Bastakiya Quarter.
-Best to explore this quaint historic neighborhood on foot.
+It is best to explore this quaint historic neighborhood on foot.